rackerlabs/technical-blog/content/blog/2020/2020-11-17-amazon-redshift-best-practices-for-optimizing-query-performance/index.md

 **Query monitoring** rules that can help you manage expensive or runaway queries.

-**Short query** acceleration which helps you prioritize short-running queries over longer-running queries, using machine learning algorithms to predict querying execution time.
+**Short query** acceleration that helps you prioritize short-running queries over longer-running queries by using machine learning algorithms to predict querying execution time.

-**Concurrency scaling** helps you add multiple transient clusters in seconds, to accelerate concurrent read queries.
+**Concurrency scaling** helps you add multiple transient clusters in seconds, to speed up concurrent read queries.

 ### WLM best practices